 This documentary will keep you on the edge of your seat from the dramatic opening line to the disturbing “conclusion”.
-If you want a documentary that’s not just another take on historical events, but instead has an impact on the market today, you need to watch The China Hustle.
+If you want a documentary that’s not just another take on historical events but has an impact on the market today, you need to watch The China Hustle.

 12. Capitalism: A Love Story (2009)

-If you want to become a successful trader or investor (as well as an educated person in any other subject), you’ll need to familiarize yourself with a variety of different opinions and perspectives.
+If you want to become a successful trader or investor (as well as an educated person in any other subject), you’ll need to familiarize yourself with various opinions and perspectives.
 Capitalism: A Love Story is a thought-provoking film that considers the implications of many aspects of capitalism not often addressed in other stock market films and books.

 13. Arbitrage (2012)